Neoteroi/BlackSheep-Docs/docs/mvc-project-template.md

 This tutorial covered some higher level topics of a BlackSheep application.
 The general concepts presented here apply to many kinds of web framework:

-* server side templating of HTML views
+- server side templating of HTML views
-* serving of static files
+- serving of static files
-* use of MVC architecture
+- use of MVC architecture

 The next pages describes the built-in support for [dependency injection](../dependency-injection), and automatic generation of [OpenAPI Documentation](../openapi).

+!!! info "For more information..."
+    For more information about the BlackSheep CLI, read [_More about the CLI_](/blacksheep/cli/).<br>
+    For more information about Server Side Rendering, read [_Templating_](/blacksheep/templating/).

+!!! tip "Don't miss the api project template"
+    Try also the `api` project template, to start new Web API projects that don't handle HTML views.